Our Story

 Have a wander around our website and follow us on Instagram for future events and updates, we're always up to something.

-One day, I hope that Chicken Rush is just one of many projects that bring people together in new ways.
+One day, I hope that Chicken Rush is just one of many projects that we can build to bring people together in new ways.
 We have some exciting ideas and when they're ready, you'll be the first to know.

 Fred 🐔